Territory of Papua: Annexation

-In 1883 Sir Thomas McIlwraith, the Premier of Queensland, ordered Henry Chester (1832–1914), the police magistrate on Thursday Island, to proceed to Port Moresby and annex New Guinea and adjacent islands as to counter the expansion of German New Guinea in the name of the British government.
-Chester made the proclamation on 4 April 1883, but the British government repudiated the action which angered the Australian colonies.
+In November 1882, Allgemeine Zeitung published an article calling for the German annexation of New Guinea.
+Concerned with such a prospect, Sir Thomas McIlwraith, the Premier of Queensland, cabled to London in February 1883, urging the government to annex New Guinea to Queensland, but received no answer.
+On 20 March, hearing the story that SMS Carola was about to leave Sydney for the South Seas "with object of annexation", he telegraphed Henry Chester, the police magistrate at Thursday Island, to sail for New Guinea and "take formal possession in Her Majesty’s name of whole of the Island with exception of that portion in occupation of the Dutch".
+Chester made the proclamation at Port Moresby on 4 April, but the imperial British government disapproved of the annexation: the British Colonial Secretary Lord Derby emphasised in a despatch to the Queensland government that such an action was beyond Queensland's constitutional powers as a British colony.

 On 6 November 1884, after the Australian colonies had promised financial support, the territory became a British protectorate.
 On 4 September 1888 the protectorate was annexed by Britain, together with some adjacent islands, which were collectively named British New Guinea.
-In 1902, the British parts of Papua were effectively transferred to the authority of the new Dominion of Australia.
+In 1902, the British parts of Papua were effectively transferred to the authority of the new Commonwealth of Australia.
 With the passage of the Papua Act 1905, the area was officially renamed the Territory of Papua, and Australian administration formally began in 1906.

 Meanwhile, the northern part of New Guinea was under German commercial control from 1884, and from 1899 was directly ruled by the German government as the colony of German New Guinea, then known as Kaiser-Wilhelmsland.
 At the outbreak of the First World War in 1914, Australia invaded Kaiser-Wilhelmsland on 11 September 1914 with 2000 volunteers of the Australian Naval and Military Expeditionary Force.
 After several skirmishes, the Australians succeeded in capturing the German colony, which they occupied for the rest of the war.
 The Treaty of Versailles in 1919 transferred German New Guinea to Australia, which administered it as the Territory of New Guinea.